soodoku/studio/README.md

 ## Features

 *   **Authentication**: User login and sign-up using Email/Password via Firebase Auth.
-*   **File Upload**: Upload PDF and ePUB files.
+*   **File Upload**: Upload PDF and ePUB files to Firebase Storage.
 *   **Text Extraction**: Extracts text content from uploaded PDF files using `pdfjs-dist`. (ePUB support requires additional libraries).
-*   **Text-to-Speech**: Converts the extracted text into audio using the browser's SpeechSynthesis API.
+*   **Text-to-Speech (Browser)**: Converts the extracted text into audio using the browser's SpeechSynthesis API for immediate playback.
-*   **Audio Playback**: Play, pause, resume, and stop controls for the generated audio.
+*   **Audio Playback (Browser TTS)**: Play, pause, resume, and stop controls for the browser-generated audio.
+*   **Audio File Generation (Simulated)**: Placeholder for generating persistent audio files (e.g., MP3) and storing them in Firebase Storage.
+*   **Audio File Playback**: Playback controls for persisted audio files stored in Firebase Storage.
 *   **Book Reading View**: Displays the extracted text content for reading.
 *   **AI Summarization**: Generate concise summaries of the book content using Genkit and Google AI.
 *   **AI Quiz Generation**: Create multiple-choice quizzes based on the book content using Genkit and Google AI.
 Quiz answers are evaluated and scored.
-*   **Firestore Integration**: Stores user book data (name, content, user ID) securely in Firestore, ensuring data privacy via security rules.
+*   **Firestore Integration**: Stores user book metadata (name, storage URL, user ID) securely in Firestore, ensuring data privacy via security rules.
+Uploaded files are stored in Firebase Storage.
 *   **Real-time Updates**: Bookshelf updates in real-time using Firestore snapshots.
 *   **Responsive Design**: Adapts layout for mobile and desktop views.
 *   **Collapsible Sidebar**: Sidebar can be collapsed to icon view on desktop.